 In SQL Server, you can also return multiple values from a stored procedure using output parameters.
 The following example will show you to do this.

-• The stored procedure will take the Employee ID of an employee as the input parameter and fetch the details of the employee with the corresponding Employee ID.
+- The stored procedure will take an employee’s Employee ID as the input parameter and fetch the details of the employee with the corresponding Employee ID.

 USE master